gearglow/ReptiliaWithATwist/The List.md

 "I'm so excited for Runes and Arithmancy today!"
 Hermione gushed as the three joined their friends at the Gryffindor table.

 "Me too!"
 Luna replied.

+"Swots, the both of you," Elysia teased, and laughed as both girls smacked her on either arm in synchrony.
+"See?
+It's not just me and Hermione doing that."

+"'Hermione and _I_,'" Luna absently corrected, eyes sparkling.

+Elysia stuck her tongue out at her as Hermione giggled.